a-kwakye/Rare-Jackpot-Individuals-Drive-Rapid-Adaptation-in-Threespine-Stickleback/README.md

 # Rare-Jackpot-Individuals-Drive-Rapid-Adaptation-in-Threespine-Stickleback

-## This is repository for scripts for our paper on Rare-Jackpot-Individuals-Drive-Rapid-Adaptation-in-Threespine-Stickleback
+## This is repository of scripts and other datasets for our paper on Rare-Jackpot-Individuals-Drive-Rapid-Adaptation-in-Threespine-Stickleback